cakephp/queue/docs/en/index.rst

     return [
         // ... other configuration
         'EmailTransport' => [
+            'default' => [
+                'className' => MailTransport::class,
+                // Configuration for MailTransport.
+            ]
             'queue' => [
                 'className' => QueueTransport::class,
-                // The transport to use inside the queue job.
+                // The transport name to use inside the queue job.
-                'transport' => MailTransport::class,
+                'transport' => 'default',
-                'config' => [
-                    // Configuration for MailTransport.
-                ]
             ]
         ],
         'Email' => [